-Despite these interesting patterns, the use of UN voting to measure alignment has important shortcomings (see also Alker, 1964).
-First, it has limited time coverage as it starts only after WW2.
-Second, UN votes are a narrow proxy of state relations because they capture country preferences on "global issues", on which there tends to considerable agreement even among countries in dispute, such as Pakistan and India (Voeten, 2012).
+Despite these interesting patterns, the use of UN voting to measure alignment has important shortcomings (see also Alker 1964).
+First, it has limited time coverage as it starts only after World War II (WWII).
+Second, UN votes are a narrow proxy of state relations because they capture country preferences on "global issues," on which there tends to be considerable agreement even among countries in dispute, such as Pakistan and India (Voeten 2012).
 For instance, about a third of all UN votes concern the Israel-Palestine conflict.
-Third, there is surprisingly little timevariation.
+Third, there is surprisingly little time variation.
 This is evident in Figure 2, which shows the evolution of ideal points by world regions (GDP weighted, using GDP data from the World Bank).
-Besides Eastern Europe, there is no significant change in US-alignment throughout the 50-year sample - not even around 1990.
-Finally, a closer look at voting data reveals somewhat suspect patterns: starting already in the 1960s, for instance, more countries have been co-voting with China than with the US, including some of the closest US-allies Alker1964.
+Besides Eastern Europe, there is no significant change in US alignment throughout the 50-year sample-not even around 1990.
+Finally, a closer look at voting data reveals somewhat suspect patterns: Starting already in the 1960s, for instance, more countries have been covoting with China than with the United States, including some of the closest US allies (Alker 1964).